 This was an anodyne appearance.
 Take instead the experience of Rua-a-mariterangi on the isle of Katiu.
 He had a need for some pandanus, and crossed the isle to the sea-beach, where it chiefly flourishes.
-The day was still, and Rua was surprised to hear a crashing sound among the thickets, and then the fall of a considerable tree.
+The day was still, and Rua was surprised to white crane upon the coral mound; presently more cranes came, some white, some black; then the cranes vanished, and he saw in their place a white cat, to which there was silently joined a hear a crashing sound among the thickets, and then the fall of a considerable tree.
 Here must be some one building a canoe; and he entered the margin of the wood to find and pass the time of day with this chance neighbour.
-The crashing sounded more at hand; and then he was aware of something drawing swiftly near among the treetops.
-It swung by its heels downward, like an ape, so that its hands were free for murder; it depended safely by the slightest twigs; the speed of its coming was incredible; and soon Rua recognised it for a corpse, horrible with age, its bowels hanging as it came.
+The crashing sounded more at hand; and then he was aware of something drawing swiftly an ape, so that its hands were free for murder; it depended safely by the slightest twigs; the speed of its coming was incredible; and soon Rua recognised it for a corpse, horrible with age, its bowels hanging as it came.
 Prayer was the weapon of Christian in the Valley of the Shadow, and it is to prayer that Rua-a-mariterangi attributes his escape.
 No merely human expedition had availed.
 This demon was plainly from the grave; yet you will observe he was abroad by day.
 And inconsistent as it may seem with the hours of the night watch and the many references to the rising of the morning star, it is no singular exception.
 I could never find a case of another who had seen this ghost, diurnal and arboreal in its habits; but others have heard the fall of the tree, which seems the signal of its coming.
 Mr. Donat was once pearling on the uninhabited isle of Haraiki.
 It was a day without a breath of wind, such as alternate in the archipelago with days of contumelious breezes.
 The divers were in the midst of the lagoon upon their employment; the cook, a boy of ten, was over his pots in the camp.
-Thus were all souls accounted for except a single native who accompanied Donat into the wood in quest of sea-fowls' eggs.
+Thus were all souls accounted for except a single native who accompanied Donat into the woods in quest of sea-fowls' eggs.
 In a moment, out of the stillness, came the sound of the fall of a great tree.
 Donat would have passed on to find the cause.
-'No,' cried his companion, 'that was no tree.
+"No," cried his companion, "that was no tree.
 It was something not right.
-Let us go back to camp.'
+Let us go back to camp."
 Next Sunday the divers were turned on, all that part of the isle was thoroughly examined, and sure enough no tree had fallen.
-A little later Mr. Donat saw one of his divers flee from a similar sound, in similar unaffected panic, on the same isle.
+A little later Mr. Donat saw one of near among the tree-tops.
+It swung by its heels downward, like on the same isle.
 But neither would explain, and it was not till afterwards, when he met with Rua, that he learned the occasion of their terrors.